 - See also useful links section (below)

-Several times a year we have special one-off walks, which will be detailed below - and flyers will be distributed to regular walkers:
+Several times a year we have special one-off walks, which are advertised to our regular walkers via flyers and email.

 For details of regular walks see Walks programme details (above).

-Would you like to join a happy band of volunteers to lead walks for the new Adur Healthy Walkers Scheme?
+Would you like to join a happy band of volunteers to lead walks for the Adur Healthy Walkers?

 Training days are run as required.
 Training is FREE and lunch and refreshments will be provided on the day.

 If you would like to train to lead walks in Adur, or know someone who might be interested, or would like more information, please speak to one of our leaders and they will pass your details on to the organizer of the next training day.

-If you need any further information or want to train to be a volunteer Healthy Walks leader please contact Communities Team.
+If you need any further information or want to train to be a volunteer Healthy Walk leader please contact Communities Team.

 Other useful pages on our website: